abpio/abp-commercial-docs/en/abp-suite/how-to-install.md

 ## Preview versions

-You can add `--preview` or `-p` parameters to your command arguments, to install/update the latest preview version of ABP Suite:
+To install/update the latest preview version of ABP Suite, add `--preview` or `-p` parameter to the command arguments:

 ```bash
 abp suite install --preview